The ins & outs of ecommerce payment processors

 In the past few years, a new set of PSPs has emerged called buy now, pay later (BNPL).

-BNPL is a loan offered to your customers when they are ready to checkout of your Shopify or Woocommerce store.
+BNPL is a loan offered to your customers when they are ready to checkout of your Shopify or Woo-commerce store.
 It allows them to buy your products on credit.
 Your customer will have different options to repay the loan, depending on the company used and the amount they borrowed.
 Popular examples include Shop Pay Installments, Affirm, Afterpay, Klarna, and Sezzle.

 The BNPL vendor will charge you, as the seller, a merchant fee which is typically between 2%-8% of the transaction amount.
 For short term loans, the loan will often be interest-free to your customer.
-Eventhough you get charged by the BNPL vendor, it can still be very beneficial to you to offer this payment option since increased flexibility for your customers can increase your sales.
+Even though you get charged by the BNPL vendor, it can still be very beneficial to you to offer this payment option since increased flexibility for your customers can increase your sales.

 If your main concern is simplicity, it may be best to use a PSP instead of a separate Payment Processor and Payment Gateway.
 Dealing with only one provider is generally more simple and more flexible.
-It can make managing your business, understanding your merchant or transaction fees, and dealing with your ecommerce bookkeeping and admin tasks more straightforward.
+It can make managing your business, understanding your merchant or transaction fees, and dealing with your ecommerce accounting and admin tasks more straightforward.

 In some cases, PSPs also provide merchants fast access to funds, by transferring cash by the next business day after the date of transaction, while receiving the settled amounts from the Acquiring Bank typically 1-2 business days after the transaction.